Senior Vice President,

 David Werner currently serves as Director of State and Local Government Affairs for Delta Air Lines where he has responsibility for Delta’s Hubs in ATL and DTW and the Southeast part of the country.
 Prior to joining Delta, Werner served as Executive Counsel to Georgia Governor Nathan Deal.
 A graduate of the University of Georgia and Emory University School of Law, Werner previously served as Chief Operating Officer of the State of Georgia, Deputy Chief of Staff of Legislative and External Affairs, Deputy Executive Counsel and as the Policy Advisor on Criminal Justice.
 He also held staff positions in both the Georgia House and Senate.close

-Lisa Hanna joined Delta Air Lines in 2018 having worked at the intersection of politics and communications for nearly 20 years.
-Lisa has spent time on Capitol Hill, working as a journalist, for influential D.C. public relations firms, in the non-profit sector and for Fortune 500 companies.
-Prior to joining Delta Air Lines she was the Principal of her own firm, engage360 Public Affairs, where she counseled clients in the energy and transportation sectors.
-She is a former communications director and press secretary to U.S. Congresswoman Eddie Bernice Johnson (TX-30), where she focused primarily on policy issues within the House Transportation & Infrastructure Committee and the House Committee on Science Space & Technology.
-Lisa holds degrees in journalism and political science from Baylor University and is currently working on her MBA at the Johns Hopkins University.close
+Lisa Hanna joined Delta Air Lines in 2018 having worked at the intersection of politics and communications for 20 years.
+Lisa has spent time on Capitol Hill, as a journalist, for influential D.C. public relations firms and trade associations, and for Fortune 500 companies.
+Prior to joining Delta she was the Principal of her own firm, engage360 Public Affairs, where she counseled clients in the energy, health and transportation sectors.
+Lisa is a former communications director to U.S. Congresswoman Eddie Bernice Johnson (TX-30), where she focused primarily on policy issues within the House Transportation & Infrastructure Committee and the House Committee on Science Space & Technology.
+Lisa holds degrees in journalism and political science from Baylor University and an MBA from the Johns Hopkins University.close

 Dee Janovsky joined Delta Air Lines as Political Engagement Manager in 2018.
 She is responsible for managing the Delta Political Action Committee (PAC) and employee political engagement programs.